Die Meistersinger von Nürnberg: Act 2

+The apprentices sing joyfully about St. John's Day, also called Midsummer Day, and its accompanying garlands of flowers and ribbons ("Johannistag!
+Johannistag!").
 David informs Magdalena of Walther's failure.
 In her disappointment, Magdalena leaves without giving David the food she had brought for him.
 This arouses the derision of the other apprentices, and David is about to turn on them when Sachs arrives and hustles his apprentice into the workshop.